mosets/docs/installation.md

 Mosets Tree has a few basic server requirements:

-- Joomla = 3.9.x
+- Joomla >= 4.0
-- PHP >= 5.6.x or 7.x
+- PHP >= 7.4
-- MySQL >= 5.1
+- MySQL >= 5.6
-- Apache >= 2.0
 - GD Library >= 2.0

-If your site runs on Joomla 3.9, chances are your server can run Mosets Tree.
+If your site runs on Joomla 4.0, chances are your server can run Mosets Tree.

 ## Installing Mosets Tree {#install}